nopnop2002/esp-idf-net-logging/README.md

 ```

 Logging from esp-idf goes to /var/log/remote.
-One advantage of using rsyslogd is that you can take advantage of log file rotation.
-Rotating log files prevents the log files from growing forever.
-The easiest way to rotate logs is to add /var/log/remote to /etc/logrotate.d/rsyslog.
-There are many resources available on the Internet about rotating log files.

 ```
 $ tail -f /var/log/remote
 May  8 14:06:09 I (6688) MAIN: This is info level